danhollenbach/APC/README.md

 }
 ```

+_obs._ _Recursion can be less efficient than iterative solutions due to the overhead of function calls and stack memory usage._

 #### Multiple Returns:

 Functions can simulate multiple returns by using pointers to modify variables passed as arguments.
 This technique allows for more than one value to be returned from a function.